 If the "Programmable Knobs" parameter in the Controllers menu is set to "Ext," or "Both," the system sends MIDI controller messages when you turn the Controller knobs.
 Each knob can be programmed to send on any MIDI channel (01A-16B) and on any continuous controller number from 1-95.
 The knobs only generate a message when you move a knob to a new value.
 The Controller Knob LEDs always remain off in this mode.
+See "Programmable Knobs" on page 125.

-▶ To Program the Programmable Knobs
+► To Program the Programmable Knobs